Mickey Mouse universe: Non-Mouseton continuity

 In some 1920s and 1930s Disney press releases and magazines, Mickey was described as living in Hollywood—even though the rural setting of the actual cartoons and comics had little in common with the real Hollywood.

 In the film Mr. Mouse Takes a Trip (1940) Mickey and Pluto live in the actual world city of Burbank, California, home of Walt Disney Studios.

 The Walt Disney Parks and Resorts modeled Mickey's hometown and birthplace as Mickey's Toontown.
 Occasional modern animated projects reference Toontown as well.

 In the TV series Goof Troop (1992–1993) Goofy and Pete live in the fictional town of Spoonerville.
 The town also appears in the 1993 video game of the same name and in the two films based on the series: A Goofy Movie (1995) and An Extremely Goofy Movie (2000).
 According to the map Goofy has in A Goofy Movie, the town is located in Ohio.

 In the Kingdom Hearts series, both the Mouseton and Duckburg characters live in a realm called Disney Town, mainly inspired on Mickey's Toontown.

-In the TV series Mickey Mouse Mixed-Up Adventures (2017-2021) and Mickey Mouse Funhouse (2021-2025), the characters live in the fictional town of Hot Dog Hills (whose name refers to Mickey's first spoken words in the 1929 short The Karnival Kid: "Hot Dog!").
+In the TV series Mickey Mouse Mixed-Up Adventures (2017-2021) and Mickey Mouse Funhouse (2021-2025), the characters live in the fictional town of Hot Dog Hills (whose name refers to Mickey's first spoken words in the 1929 short The Karnival Kid: "Hot Dogs!").